The host employer

 - qualifications and experience

-- knowledge or experience gaps – if an employee is the best fit for the role but there are knowledge gaps, you or the host must provide information, instruction and training
+- knowledge or experience gaps – if a labour hire worker is the best fit for the role but there are knowledge gaps, you or the host employer must provide information, instruction and training

-- licences and permits the employee holds, if relevant to the role.
+- licences and permits the labour hire worker holds, if relevant to the role

 - What is the workplace address and contact details?

 - Is there a procedure for internal reporting of hazards and incidents?
-How would any incidents involving labour hire employees be captured and communicated to you?
+How would any incidents involving labour hire workers be captured and communicated to you?

-Once you have completed all checks you can then assess whether the potential host is operating within a higher risk industry or a business with risks that should have specific control measures and operating certificates.
+Once you have completed all checks you can then assess whether the potential host employer is operating within a higher-risk industry or a business with risks that should have specific control measures and operating certificates.
 This will help you identify the most appropriate person to do the workplace visit.

 Risk assessment of the workplace

 A trained and competent person from the labour hire provider should visit the workplace and carry out a risk assessment before you send a worker there.
 A person from the host employer who knows the job and the workplace should accompany the labour hire provider’s person during the risk assessment.

 The risk assessment will help you determine whether the job matches the one described by the host employer, whether there are any hazards to the labour hire worker you need to know of and what controls the host employer will need to put in place.